AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 1. Launch a Transit Gateway
 -------------------------------------------

+The Transit GW is the hub gateway, it servers to move traffic between a Spoke VPC and on-prem network.

 2. (Optionally) Enable HA for the Transit Gateway
 --------------------------------------------------

+When HA is enabled, a second Transit GW will be launched.
+Note both Transit GWs will be forwarding traffic in any event of tunnel failure between a Spoke VPC and Transit VPC, and between the Transit GW and VGW.

 3. Connect the Transit GW to AWS VGW